bob2u/b2uFramework-public/README/README_MANAGER.md

 This function is used to get an instance to a specific Interface's Module.
 If the Module is not loaded, this function will first attempt to load it and allocate an instance of the Module within the Interface category.
 Generally, there is only one (1) instance of a Module for the duration of a script's execution, but new instances can still be created, which will replace the old stored instance on future access.

-***@note -*** _A reference to the old instance will need to be maintained by the application's developer if multiple instances of the same Interface Module are required simultaneously._
+***@note -*** _A reference to the old instance will need to be maintained by the application's developer if multiple instances of the same Module are required simultaneously._

 In most applications, Interfaces only need a single instance for the duration of the script's execution.
 But if multiple instances are required, then instead of using this function to create a single instance of a Module, it should be used to point to a factory for the Module, which fits a single instance design pattern.
 The factory will then be accessible to all scripts to create as many Module instances as needed.